sjonaeban/spiceworks-ticketing-system-lab/README.md

 ## Features Explored
 - User management
+- Internal note
 - Ticket assignment
 - Email notifications
 - Reports dashboard

 ## Lessons Learned
-- How ticket lifecycle works
+- How ticket lifecycle work (Process Flow)
 - Importance of documentation in IT support
 - Basic troubleshooting of services
+- Proper approach for resolving a problemS
+- How to properly log a ticket
+- Key components of a ticketing system
+- Priority Level (Determining Urgency)

 ## Author
 Jon Aeban G. Silayro